yetzq7/Custom-Shops-Tutorial/README.md

 Look for this: "itemGrants": [""],

-Between the quotation marks set it to **example: AthenaCharcter:skindID**
+Between the quotation marks set it to **example: AthenaCharcter:ID** -- Item id goes there